Keyboard shortcuts

 Fix: Use BTreeMap when iteration order matters, or collect into a Vec and sort before iterating.

-Forgetting to Publish State for Invariants
+Forgetting to Emit Events for Invariants

 #![allow(unused)]